famanson/famanson.github.io/_posts/2015-02-14-san-francisco-stories-1.md

 day: 14
 ---

-## Land opportunities and surprising encounters
+## Land of opportunities and surprising encounters

 It was a long Wednesday, we went around town to sort out a few things and decided to find a coffee place nearby to regroup, sit down, and gather our thoughts on what to do next.